 Make something new

 MakeKit DIY Craft Kits offers a range of projects for kids to create by themselves, in pairs or with a parent.
-Our Painted Bead Garland is a fun Winter's day project for kids 7+ years or the Harry Potter Wand and Tie for 6-8 year olds.
+Our robot family kit is a fun Winter's day project for kids 4 years and up (with some adult supervision) or our bath bomb kits with yummy fragrances.

-Children are learning a new craft, reading the instructions, following the simple steps and have something to show for their work at the end.
-You could say it’s learning outside the classroom.
+Children are learning a new something new, reading the instructions, following the simple steps and have something to show for their work at the end.
+You could say, it’s learning outside the classroom.
 For more ideas go to our Craft Kits for Kids page.

 The Priceless Cardboard Box